Juan Idiarte Borda

 Juan Bautista Idiarte Borda y Soumastre (April 20, 1844 – August 25, 1897) was the 17th President of Uruguay.
 He is the only Uruguayan president to be assassinated in office.

 Background

 Originating from the Uruguayan department of Soriano, which he was to represent in Uruguay's chamber of deputies, Idiarte was a member of the Colorado Party, which dominated the country's politics for many years.

 President of Uruguay

 On March 21, 1894 Duncan Stewart, interim President of Uruguay stepped down, and Idiarte replaced him in that office.

 Strife on various fronts

 Idiarte's presidency was beset by a number of severe difficulties which found their origins in a host of commercial, ideological and personality issues, in the background of Uruguay's intermittent Civil War.
 In addition, the nature of the ruling Colorado Party of the period was seen as particularly fractious.

 Public works

 Idiarte's term of office, however, was also characterized by a program of public works.
 This included the development of the Port of Montevideo and the establishment of a national Bank.

+Social welfare

+In 1896, social security protection for teachers was introduced.